 In these examples, the speaker is using storytelling to help the audience understand the real-world impact of their research in a relatable way.
 By framing the research in terms of a relatable scenario, the speaker is able to engage the audience and make the research feel more relevant to their lives.
 Additionally, by highlighting the practical applications of the research, the speaker is able to demonstrate the value of the research in a tangible way.

-Some researchers use story telling for data representation and data visualizations.
+Here I recommend without any second thought “Storytelling with Data: A Data Visualization Guide for Business Professionals ” by Cole Nussbaumer Knaflic.
 This is one of the powerful techniques to showcase data in the form of graphs and charts.

 Research Presentation Tip #8: Facts and Statistics